 “These are life-changing, long-term commitments, and the questions I would ask my clients are whether they really want a tenant in their own home and whether now is the really the right time to sell their current home,” said Hernandez.
 “What if they move permanently?
 Can they obtain long-term care services at a reasonable cost in their new home state if needed?
 Some of these choices have significant long-term ramifications.”

 Whether you plan to retire next month or next year, it’s important to consider the effects that a stock market decline may have on your financial well-being.
-By creating a cash cushion, rebalancing your portfolio, and potentially working a bit longer, you can help take worry off the table.
+Bear market strategies like creating a cash cushion, rebalancing your portfolio, and potentially working a bit longer, can help you take worry off the table.

 Discover more from MassMutual…

 3 Be aware that tapping into your life insurance policy’s cash value decreases the remaining cash value as well as the death benefit.
-It also increases the likelihood that the policy will lapse and may result in a tax bill if the policy terminates before the death of the insured.
+It also increases the likelihood that the policy will lapse and may result in a tax.